EXEMPTION OF RELEASE OF STUDENT INFORMATION TO MILITARY RECRUITERS

 School districts must advise parents in writing of this obligation and give them at least 21 days to make a written request to be excluded from the list before it is made available for release (51 P.S. § 20222(a)).
 Parents are notified of this obligation no later than the end of the student’s junior year.
 Military recruiters are entitled to request and receive these lists throughout the year.

-View or download the Military Release Exemption (PDF) for school year 2019-2020.
+View or download the Military Release Exemption (PDF) for the school year 2021-2022.